-Here are all the answers to Pokémon Mystery Dungeon: Rescue Team DX's test
+Pokémon Mystery Dungeon: Rescue Team DX - All personality test natures, questions, and answers

 How the quiz works

 Upon starting Pokémon Mystery Dungeon: Rescue Team DX, you'll be asked nine questions.
-The first eight of which are asked at random, but the final question always asks if you want to play as a boy or a girl.
+The first eight of them are asked at random, but the final question always asks if you want to play as a boy or girl.

-Each answer has at least one personality, or nature assigned to it.
+Natures have existed in previous Pokémon games, but the one you're assigned here is determined by your answers.
+Each answer has at least one personality or nature assigned to it.
 There are 13 natures total.
 By the end of the test, whichever nature you have the most of combined with whether you chose to play as a boy or a girl will determine the Pokémon that matches your personality.
 It should be noted that some of the Pokémon can only be assigned to one gender or the other.

 To see which Pokémon are assigned to which nature and gender continue to the next section.